andrewheiss/ah-jekyll/about.markdown

 ![Andrew Heiss][andrew]{: .captify}
 {: .right}

-I'm a {{ '1984-08-19' | years_from_date }} year old student, designer, and web developer from Orem, Utah.
+I'm a {% years_since 1984-08-19 %} year old student, designer, and web developer from Orem, Utah.
 I live in Egypt where I'm working on my MA in Middle East Studies at the American University in Cairo.
-I've been married for {{ '2005-12-16' | years_from_date }} years and have one daughter.
+I've been married for {% years_since 2005-12-16 %} years and have one daughter.
 I use a Mac, take lots of pictures, and love to travel.
 This website is about my research, design, and development projects, as well as a central hub for my online presence.
 Feel free to contact me with any questions or comments!
 Enjoy!

 ### Personal ###